Most recent updates to this page: October 2017.

 President Rao charged the steering committee with guiding the redesign.
 Following work by a university-wide Task Force, the UBR Steering Commitee has approved a preliminary version of the model, which was reviewed and approved by the president, cabinet and University Budget and Strategic Planning Committee.
 You can find more information about these groups on the Who We Are page.

 No. Salary increases will be handled under existing policies.
 The redesigned budget model and process will give deans and unit leaders better information about the funding available for all purposes, including compensation decisions.

 Yes.
 In FY19, the redesigned budget model and process will be implemented.
 During this year, all unit budgets will be maintained in “steady state,” where adjustments will be made to bring revenue and central support unit budgets to FY18 levels.
 Full implementation of the redesigned model is planned for 2019-20.

 No, there will be no budget cuts related to the implementation of the model.
-The initial implementation in FY18 will be for informational purposes only.
-Units will continue to be funded under the current budget system and at current levels.
-Unit leadership and business officers will be provided data showing how the current budget compares with the results that would come from the new model.
+The initial implementation in FY18 is for informational purposes only.
+Units continue to be funded under the current budget system and at current levels.
+Unit leadership and business officers are being provided data showing how the current budget compares with the results that would come from the new model.
 The new model will be fully implemented the following year, FY19, as a “hold harmless” or “steady state.”
 Adjustments will be made to bring revenue and central support unit budgets to FY18 levels provided there are no significant changes in state appropriations.
 Should there be significant changes in state appropriations, university leadership will determine how to respond, as in the past.
 These decisions will be made independent of the implementation of the new budget model.